jpherbst/qot-stack/readme.md

 Skip this section, if you are setting up a Beaglebone Black.
 Setting up an x86 machine is very straightforward.

 1. Install your favourite Debian-based distribution on your machine (preferred Ubuntu 14.04, as the setup instructions have been tested).
 2. Upgrade the kernel to your preferred version (v4.1 + preferred).
-(Instructions to do so can be found here https://askubuntu.com/questions/119080/how-to-update-kernel-to-the-latest-mainline-version-without-any-distro-upgrade)
+Instructions to do so can be found here https://askubuntu.com/questions/119080/how-to-update-kernel-to-the-latest-mainline-version-without-any-distro-upgrade .
+If you want to build your own kernel from source, follow the instructions at https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel .
 3. Install the necessary system applications
 ```
 $> sudo apt-get install build-essential git cmake cmake-curses-gui gawk flex bison perl doxygen u-boot-tools